me-lam/RulesMigrator/README.md

 The heart of this code lives in the **/lib/rules_migrator.py** file.
 This file defines three core class:
 + **RulesRequester** - This object knows how to make requests to Twitter rules endpoints (PowerTrack and v2 Filtered stream).
-+ **RulesSystem** - This object enscapsulates a rules "system", and there is always a 'source' and a 'destination' system when migrating.
++ **RulesSystem** - This object encapsulates a rules "system", and there is always a 'source' and a 'destination' system when migrating.
 Each object has its own requester object and also holds fundamental system stats.
 + **RulesMigrator** - This object exposes a 'migrate' method used by calling process (see below).
 This object also knows how to load credentials and make reports.

 In this project's main directory, there are these three files: